-The Distinguished Volunteer Tribute Dinner has long and respected history at Boston College.
-The Alumni Association is proud to recognize several alumni annually for their varied contributions to the University, to their profession, and to society.
+The Distinguished Volunteer Awards Dinner has a long and respected history at Boston College.
+The Alumni Association is proud to recognize annually several BC alumni, parents, and friends for their varied contributions to the University, to their profession, and to society.

-Named after John J. Griffin, Sr., '35, H'72, who was one of the University's most dedicated contributors, this award recognizes the crucial role that volunteers play in Alumni Association programming, which is a cornerstone of the University's advancement efforts.
-The award is presented to the outstanding volunteer whose meritorious service on behalf of Boston College contributed to the advancement of the academic mission of higher education in the Jesuit tradition at the grassroots level of the alumni organization.
+Named after John J. Griffin, Sr., ’35, H’72, who was one of the University’s most dedicated contributors, this award recognizes the crucial role that volunteers play in Alumni Association programming, which is a cornerstone of the University’s advancement efforts.
+The Griffin Alumni Association Award is presented to an outstanding volunteer whose meritorious service on behalf of Boston College contributed to the advancement of the academic mission of higher education in the Jesuit tradition at the grassroots level of the alumni organization.

-Jim Cleary '50, H'93, was founder of the Fides and President's Circle annual giving societies.
-He was co-chair of the University's first truly ambitious capital campaign, which began in 1988 and well exceeded its goal.
+Jim Cleary ’50, H’93, was founder of the Fides and President’s Circle annual giving societies.
+He was co-chair of the University’s first truly ambitious capital campaign, which began in 1988 and well exceeded its goal.
 Jim was also the creator of our highly successful Pops on the Heights program.
-His ideas and energy propelled Boston College's development program to a new level of achievement.
-Accordingly, this special award is presented to University Advancement volunteers who have distinguished themselves as masters by providing ideas, energy, and leadership that elevate fundraising initiatives at Boston College to new levels of excellence.
+His ideas and energy propelled Boston College’s development program to a new level of achievement.
+Accordingly, this special award is presented to University Advancement volunteers who have distinguished themselves as masters by providing ideas, energy, and leadership.